maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/08-OCLC-WorldCatSearch-API.md

 - [if( )](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Controls#ifexpression-o-expression-etrue-expression-efalse)

 >## Fetch MARCXML results (OpenRefine)
->We'll start by using the query you wrote in the previous exwrcise, but expand it to query our csv of titles & ISBNs.
+>We'll start by using the query you wrote in the previous exercise, but expand it to query our csv of titles & ISBNs.
 > - Create a new project in OpenRefine using the provided data.
 You should have 2 columns: Title & ISBN.
 > - Add a new column called _fetchOCLC_ that contains the full MARCXML record for each title.
 >1.
 What steps did you take to create column _fetchOCLC_?